 Yes, Microsoft Excel is still required to run the compiled workbook.

-Unfortunately no, because we don’t recommend to protect all cells: this would slow down execution of Excel.
+Although you can mark several cells for protection in one time, we don’t recommend protecting all cells: this would slow down execution of Excel.

 Currently, we are improving the Windows version.
 Mac OS is not a priority, because solutions such as Desktop Parallels or Bootcamp are generally used to run Windows program on MAC.
 Moreover, there are some technical limitations in Excel for MAC compared to the Windows version.
 That’s probably why there is currently no Excel compiler for Mac on the market.

 The size of .EXE files generated by XLS Padlock is expected because XLS Padlock produces stand-alone EXE files (3-4 Mb) that must work with different Excel and Windows versions.
 They also use full Unicode support, VBA interpreter and this has a “price” (large size).

 Finally, EXE files have got anti-piracy protection which contributes to the size too.